nion-software/nionswift-instrumentation-kit/docs/scanning.rst

 ac_frame_sync                   no          whether to sync each frame to power line frequency
 ============================    =========   ===========

-The scan device tracks its current frame parameters during acquisition.
+The scan controller tracks its current frame parameters during acquisition.

 Some parameters (fov_size_nm, rotation_rad, pixel_time_us, and flyback_time_us) take effect immediately, while others
 are marked as pending and take effect on the next frame.